oktaytuncay/Kubernetes/kubernetes.md

 --disable-admissions-plugins=DefaultStorageClass
 ```

-Note that the NamespaceAutoProvision and the NamespaceExists admissions controllers are deprecated and is replaced by the `NamespaceLifecycle` admission controller.
+Note that the NamespaceAutoProvision and the NamespaceExists admissions controllers are deprecated and are replaced by the `NamespaceLifecycle` admission controller.

-The `NamespaceLifecycle` admission controller will make sure that request to a non-existent namespace is rejected and that the default namespaces such as default, kupe-system and kube-public cannot be deleted.
+The `NamespaceLifecycle` admission controller will make sure that a request to a non-existent namespace is rejected and that the default namespaces such as default, kupe-system and kube-public cannot be deleted.

-#### Validating and Mutating Admission Controller
+##### Validating and Mutating Admission Controller

 The NamespaceAutoProvision and the NamespaceExists admission controllers are helping to validate if in namespace already exists and reject the request if it doesn't exist.
 This is known as a `Validating Admission Controller`.